HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.nodejs.nodejs-debugging.md

 ## JavaScript Debug Terminal

-In a similar way to [[vs.1.7.#auto-attach]], the JavaScript Debug Terminal will automatically debug any Node.js process you run in it.
+In a similar way to [auto-attach](#auto-attach), the JavaScript Debug Terminal will automatically debug any Node.js process you run in it.
 You can create a Debug Terminal by running the **Debug: Create JavaScript Debug Terminal** command from the Command Palette (`kbs(workbench.action.showCommands)`), or by selecting the **Create JavaScript Debug Terminal** from the terminal switcher dropdown.

 ![Create Debug Terminal](/assets/create-debug-terminal-poo80dv55gfc.png)